Claude for Lawyers

 AI-Generated Legal Work Is Ethical When Attorneys Follow Established Rules

-As of 2026, the question is no longer whether lawyers can use AI — it is how they must use it.
+The question in 2026 is not whether lawyers can use AI — but how.
 The American Bar Association, through Formal Opinion 512 and subsequent guidance, has established that AI tools like Claude (built by Anthropic) are permissible in legal practice when attorneys comply with their existing professional responsibility obligations.
 Over 30 state bars have issued their own opinions, creating a substantial body of guidance that every attorney should understand.

 ABA Model Rule 1.1: Competence Now Includes AI Literacy